ehealy19/Economics_of_Film/README.md

 # The Economics of Film: An Investigation of the Financial Interplay Between Film Releases and Stock Market Trends

+**PLEASE NOTE THIS PROJECT WAS ORIGINALLY BASED ON A REPOSITORY COMPLETED AS PART OF DSAN5300 AT GEORGETOWN UNIVERSITY.
+IT HAS BEEN COPIED TO MY PERSONAL GITHUB FOR VIEWING PURPOSES.**

 ## Group Members

 Member-1: Lizzie Healy\